GravityKit/GravityView/readme.md

    - Run `npm install -g grunt-cli` if this the first time you've installed Node.js or switched to a new version

 Next, install dependencies:
-1. Run `composer install` to install Composer dependencies
+1. Run `composer public-install` to install Composer dependencies, including development dependencies, or `composer public-install-no-dev` if you don't need the development dependencies.
+   - If you have access to private GravityKit repositories, you can run `composer install` or `composer install --no-dev` instead.
 2. Run `npm install` to install Node.js dependencies

 To compile/minify UI assets, use the following commands: